Tree-Level Color-Kinematics Duality from Pure Spinor Actions: M-brane models

-which again satisfies~\eqref{eq:b-properties} and which is also second-order with respect to the module action on the dg-metric Com module.
+which satisfies~\eqref{eq:b-properties} and is second-order with respect to the module action on the dg-metric Com module.
 Table~\ref{tab:coordinatesOperators2} summarizes the properties of all objects.

-As in the case of SYM theory, the operator~\eqref{eq:def_b_3} induces a $\BVbox$-algebra structure for the gauge part, but this extends to a $\BVbox$-module structure on the full dg-metric Com module.
-This establishes CK-duality for the currents of the BLG model that is based on \emph{cubic} vertices, not the quartic vertices anticipated by 3-Lie algebras.
+As in the case of SYM theory, the operator~\eqref{eq:def_b_3} induces a $\BVboxx$-algebra structure for the gauge part, which extends to a $\BVboxx$-module structure on the full dg-metric Com module.
+This establishes CK-duality for the currents of the BLG model based on \emph{cubic} vertices, not the quartic vertices anticipated by 3-Lie algebras.

-To turn currents into scattering amplitudes, one integrates expressions with singularities of the form $\frac{1}{\lambda^{\alpha i}v_{\alpha i}}$ over $(\lambda,\bar\lambda)$ space, fully analogously to SYM theory.
-Our previous arguments regarding a minimal subtraction of singularities still hold, and we obtain all-order tree-level CK-duality for the BLG model.
+To turn currents into scattering amplitudes, one integrates expressions with singularities of the form $\frac{1}{\lambda^{\alpha i}v_{\alpha i}}$ over $(\lambda,\bar\lambda)$-space.
+It is then clear that our previous arguments regarding minimal subtraction of singularities still hold: we obtain all-order tree-level CK-duality for the BLG model.

-\section{ABJM/ABJ models with pure spinors}
+\subsection{ABJM/ABJ models with pure spinors}